cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 This approach obviously only works offline, i.e. if we know all queries beforehand.

-It is easy to see, that we can apply path compression.
+It is easy to see that we can apply path compression.
 And we can also use Union by rank, if we store the actual leader in an separate array.

 ```cpp